-- the sender sends the message - the receiver pays attention and listens to what is communicated - the receiver responds to the message - the sender receives the feedback and sends a further response back
+- the sender sends the message - the receiver pays attention and listens to what is communicated - the receiver responds to the message - the sender receives the feedback and sends a further response back communication cycle in the following diagram.

 This process establishes the communication cycle.